Africans see inequity in monkeypox response elsewhere | Health

 “It's a bit uncomfortable that we have a different attitude to the kinds of resources we deploy depending on where cases are,” he said.
 “It exposes a moral failing when those interventions aren't available for the millions of people in Africa who need them.”
 WHO has 31 million doses of smallpox vaccines, mostly kept in donor countries and intended as a rapid response to any re-emergence of the disease, which was declared eradicated in 1980.
 Doses from the UN health agency's stockpile have never been released for any monkeypox outbreaks in central or western Africa.

-Dr. Mike Ryan, WHO's emergency chief, said the agency was considering allowing rich countries to use the smallpox vaccines to try to limit the spread of monkeypox.
+Dr Mike Ryan, WHO's emergencies chief, said the agency was considering allowing rich countries to use the smallpox vaccines to try to limit the spread of monkeypox.
 WHO manages similar mechanisms to help poor countries get vaccines for diseases like yellow fever and meningitis, but such efforts have not been previously used for countries that can otherwise afford shots.

 Oyewale Tomori, a Nigerian virologist who sits on several WHO advisory boards, said releasing smallpox vaccines from the agency's stockpile to stop monkeypox from becoming endemic in richer countries might be warranted, but he noted a discrepancy in WHO's strategy.